pg-sharding/spqr/README.md

 ## Tests

 SPQR has regression tests.
-These tests requires Docker and can be run using `make run`.
-Also, there are stress tests but it work in progress.
+These tests require Docker, and can be run using `make run`.
+Also, there are stress tests, but it a work in progress.
 For more information on testing, please see `test` and `stress` section in [Makefile](./Makefile).

 ## License